RamenSea/StringCheese/README.md

 # StringCheese
 ### Overview:
-StringCheese is a simple string translator that turns Android's strings.xml files into iOS' .strings and a Dart string file.
+Translates Android XML strings into iOS and Dart string, with some added high quality sugar if you want.
-It also generates a key class to help implementing the strings in your application.
+The key class StringCheese generates will handle referencing to the platforms own localization methods as well as provide methods to handle formatted strings.

 ### Quick use: